LordSimal/cakephp-sentry/README.md

 - PHP 8.1+
 - CakePHP 5+
 - and a [Sentry](https://sentry.io) account
-  - if you use self hosted sentry make sure you are on at least version `>= v20.6.0`
+  - if you use self-hosted sentry make sure you are on at least version `>= v20.6.0`

 ## Version table
 |     | PHP              | CakePHP | self-hosted Sentry |